dalercassidy/CppND-Capstone-Snake-Game/README.md

-# CPPND: Capstone Snake Game With Obstacles
+# CPPND: Capstone Snake Game with Obstacles

 The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl).
 The game was extended with 5 obstacles.
 The snake dies if it hits either itself or one of the 5 obstacles.
 The obstacles are purple blocks.
 The food is a yellow block.